Skip to main content

 • Run the suite and iterate on failures

-**What BridgeMind practitioners have learned:** AI writes better tests when you give it your testing conventions.
+What BridgeMind engineers have learned: AI writes better tests when you give it your testing conventions.
 Share a few existing test files as examples.

 Phase 5: Review and Hardening